Updated by Lexi Rodrigo

 The Emailing Process (Add a Personal Touch)

-Finally, I will go down my spreadsheet and email each webmaster or blogger.
-Since I have the general email template saved inside my email via canned responses, I automatically paste that into the email and I will make a quick addition to add a personal touch to their blog (this is where the notes come into play).
+Finally, I go down my spreadsheet and email each webmaster or blogger on my list.
+Since I have the general email template saved inside my email via canned responses, I automatically paste that into the email and I make a quick addition to put a personal touch about their blog (this is where the notes come into play).

 Is This Process Worth My Time?

 Brainstorm the news channels or niche blogs where you would love to contribute.
 What niche or specific audience would be ideal for your brand?

 To simplify the strategy, let me break down the process one more time:

-- Enter 3-4 search queries in the tool pertaining to your niche or target audience
+- Enter 3-4 search queries in the tool pertaining to your niche or target audience.

-- Filter the results and delete unrelated domains
+- Filter the results and delete unrelated domains.

-- Harvest domain email addresses and make annotations of blogs and websites
+- Harvest domain email addresses and make annotations of blogs and websites.

-- Email prospects, using a Gmail Canned Responses template
+- Email prospects, using a Gmail Canned Responses template.

-- Keep track of all your guest post progress on an Excel spreadsheet or Google Docs
+- Keep track of all your guest post progress on an Excel spreadsheet or Google Docs.

 How are you going to implement this strategy for your company?
 Do you have suggestions on how to guest blog in a way that is more effective?